snoke/interface-associations/README.md

 Bundle for Symfony7 with Doctrine ORM

 The Interface Associations Bundle provides a way to replace ORM relations with interfaces and map them to concrete classes only at runtime.
 This enables the development of abstract components.
+# installation
+run ```composer req snoke/interface-associations```

 ## Functionality

-The bundle allows configuring remappings via the file config/packages/snoke_interface_associations.yaml.
-Here, you can specify which classes or interfaces should be replaced by other classes or interfaces, either globally or specifically for certain classes and properties.
+The bundle allows configuring remappings.
+You can specify which classes or interfaces should be replaced by other classes or interfaces, either globally or specifically for certain classes and properties.

 Example Configuration:
 ```yaml